Windows 10X

 Windows 10X is a cancelled edition of Windows 10, a major release of the Microsoft Windows series of operating systems.
 Announced by Microsoft on October 2, 2019, it was initially developed as an operating system to support dual-screen devices, such as the unreleased Surface Neo.
 10X was expected to be released in 2020, but Microsoft later announced that the project had been cancelled in May 2021.
-However, some features and design changes from 10X were integrated into the newer Windows 11.
+Some features and design changes from 10X were integrated into the newer Windows 11.
 While the operating system was originally designed for dual-screen devices, Windows 10X shifted its target to single-screen devices in 2020 due to increasing demand for traditional computers from the COVID-19 pandemic.

 Features

 New and changed

 Windows 10X introduced major changes to the Windows shell, abolishing legacy components in favor of new user experiences and enhanced security, as well as some notable design changes, which were integrated into Windows 11: